 Why we built this

-The Canadian Council on Animal Care’s program of animal research protection, a program that is in its 51st year, has never been complemented by a program of human research protection in Canada.
+The Canadian Council on Animal Care’s program of animal research protection, a program that is over five decades old, has never been complemented by a program of human research protection in Canada.
 This, despite the fact, that healthcare is an accredited practice in Canada.